Christchurch court brawl a result of Ministry of Justice strikes, says Law Society president

 A violent brawl at the Christchurch District Court this morning was a direct result of the ongoing employment dispute between the Ministry of Justice and court staff, says the New Zealand Law Society.

-The incident came as a man appeared in court over the fatal shooting of a gang member.
+The incident came as a man appeared in court over the fatal shooting of a King Cobra gang member.

 "From being disruptive of court hearings, this situation has now shown that the safety of people attending the court is at increased risk," New Zealand Law Society president Kathryn Beck said following the clash.